-- (g) Completion of application subsequent to filing-provisional application. - (1) If a provisional application which has been accorded a filing date pursuant to paragraph (c) of this section does not include the cover sheet required by $\S 1.51(c)(1)$ or the basic filing fee ( $\S 1.16(k)$ ), and applicant has provided a correspondence address ( $\S 1.33(a)$ ), applicant will be notified and given a period of time within which to pay the basic filing fee, file a cover sheet ( $\S 1.51(c)(1)$ ), and pay the surcharge required by $\S 1.16(1)$ to avoid abandonment. - (2) If a provisional application which has been accorded a filing date pursuant to paragraph (c) of this section does not include the cover sheet required by $\S 1.51(c)(1)$ or the basic filing fee ( $\S 1.16(k)$ ), and applicant has not provided a correspondence address ( $\S 1.33(a)$ ), applicant has two months from the filing date of the application within which to pay the basic filing fee, file a cover sheet ( $\S 1.51(c)(1)$ ), and pay the surcharge required by $\S 1.16(1)$ to avoid abandonment. - (3) If applicant does not pay the basic filing fee during the pendency of the application, the Office may dispose of the application. - (h) Subsequent treatment of application Nonprovisional (including continued prosecution) application.
+- (3) If the application size fee required by § 1.16(s) (if any) is not paid on filing, the fee required by § 1.16(s) must be paid prior to the expiration of the time period set for reply by the Office in any notice of fee deficiency in order to avoid abandonment. - (4) If applicant does not pay the basic filing fee during the pendency of the application, the Office may dispose of the application. - (h) Subsequent treatment of application Nonprovisional (including continued prosecution) application.
 An application for a patent filed under paragraphs (b) or (d) of this section will not be placed on the files for examination until all its required parts, complying with the rules relating thereto, are received, except that certain minor informalities may be waived subject to subsequent correction whenever required. - (i) Subsequent treatment of application Provisional application.
 A provisional application for a patent filed under paragraph (c) of this section will not be placed on the files for examination and will become abandoned no later than twelve months after its filing date pursuant to 35 U.S.C.
 111(b)(1). - (j) Filing date of international application.
 The filing date of an international application designating the United States of America is treated as the filing date in the United States of America under PCT Article 11(3), except as provided in 35 U.S.C.
 102(e).

-I. < INCOMPLETE NONPROVISIONAL AP-PLICATIONS FILED UNDER 37 CFR 1.53(b)
+I. INCOMPLETE NONPROVISIONAL AP-LICATIONS FILED UNDER 37 CFR 1.53(b)

 If the nonprovisional application papers filed under 37 CFR 1.53(b) do not include at least a specification containing a description and at least one claim and a drawing, if necessary under 35 U.S.C.
-113 (first sentence), or if the submitted application papers are too informal to be given a filing date, the case is held in the Office of Initial Patent Examination (OIPE) as an incomplete application and the applicant is informed of the shortcomings of the papers.
+113 (first sentence), or if the submitted application papers are too informal to be given a filing date, the case is held in the Office of \\>Patent Application Processing (OPAP)< as an incomplete application and the applicant is informed of the shortcomings of the papers.
 No filing date is granted until the incompleteness is corrected.

-A Notice of Incomplete Application is prepared and mailed by OIPE when nonprovisional application papers filed under 37 CFR 1.53(b) are deemed incomplete under 35 U.S.C.
+A Notice of Incomplete Application is prepared and mailed by \>OPAP< when nonprovisional application papers filed under 37 CFR 1.53(b) are deemed incomplete under 35 U.S.C.
 111(a).